mangdangroboticsclub/MiniPupperDocs/docs/guide/QuickStartGuide.rst

 * picture(The robot will take a photo and analyze it when he hear the key word “picture”.)
 * The robot will do relative actions when he hear the key word “look up” or “look down” or “look left” or “look right” or “come”.

-Disable the AI functions
+Disable the AI functions：click「AI off」button.

-AI mode disable: click「AI off」button.

 .. image:: ../_static/mobile.IE.disableAI.png
     :align: center